What you will study

 If you have a disability or particular study requirements, please tell us as soon as possible.

 The module website will be available to registered students three days in advance of module start.
 Module sessions will be opened on a weekly basis to enable tutor-led, gradual progression through the study materials and continuous assessment.

 Course registration is open, but please be aware that due to the increased demand it may take us longer to respond than usual.

 Registration closes 22 May 2021 (places subject to availability)

 Registration for current students:

 Registration for new students:

-Legal English starts four times a year – in February, May, August and November.
+Legal English starts three times a year – in January, May and September.